 The RFS is being piloted around the world, and the procurement process to find a new entity to run the scheme is now underway.

-In line with recommendations by the RFS Oversight Board and Seafish Board in March this year, an International Working Group, overseen by Seafish, is now fully funding and managing a number of pilots in fisheries that are diverse in terms of their geographical location, species and gear type.
+In line with recommendations by the RFS Oversight Board and Seafish Board, an International Working Group, overseen by Seafish, is now fully funding and managing a number of pilots in fisheries that are diverse in terms of their geographical location, species and gear type.

-Although participation in the pilots will not result in certification of the international vessels involved, it will provide valuable feedback on the current RFS Standard, particularly on how the audit methodology could be strengthened to better capture ‘crew voice’.
-These pilots will be completed by the end of 2017.
+Although participation in the pilots will not result in certification of the international vessels involved, it will provide valuable feedback on the current RFS Standard.
+The IWG will recommence work on the international pilots once the new entity in is place.

 While work to progress the international pilots will now pick up pace, it is key to remember that it is business as usual for the UK fleet joining the scheme.
 Seafish will continue to roll out the RFS in its current form in the UK, promoting its new support materials and a simplified application process.

 Why is Seafish looking for a new entity to run the RFS?

 Facilitating the industry-led development of the Responsible Fishing Scheme was a key commitment of Seafish’s current Corporate Plan (2015 – 18), and our focus during 2017/18 is ensuring the scheme is robust while being as accessible as possible for the UK fleet.

 The Seafish Board concluded that the best way forward for the scheme, beyond the current Corporate Plan, is to establish a stand-alone, not-for-profit organisation to operate the RFS in the UK and internationally.